 Instead we talk to them about Stranger Safety instead.
 Stranger Safety is when we don’t just harp on the dangers of strangers but more about our behaviors about people we do not know.

-Here are some simple things to go over with your child to better prepare them for encounters with people they do not know.
+Here are some simple things that we teach children in our Kids Karate program, that you can go over with your child to better prepare them for encounters with people they do not know.

 - Most people are good.
 This means most strangers are good.

 - A stranger is just someone I don’t know and can look like anybody.